nf-core/website/markdown/usage/nf_core_tutorial.md

 ## Abstract

 The _nf-core_ community provides a range of tools to help new users get to grips with nextflow - both by providing complete pipelines that can be used out of the box, and also by helping developers with best practices.
-Companion tools can create a bare-bones pipeline from a template scattered with `TO-DO` pointers and CI with linting tools check code quality.
+Companion tools can create a bare-bones pipeline from a template scattered with `TODO` pointers and CI with linting tools check code quality.
 Guidelines and documentation help to get nextflow newbies on their feet in no time.
 Best of all, the _nf-core_ community is always on hand to help.

 In this tutorial we discuss the best-practice guidelines developed by the _nf-core_ community, why they're important and give insight into the best tips and tricks for budding nextflow pipeline developers. ✨